kemitchell/saas-package/base.md

 ## Provide Basic Support

-_Provider_ agrees to respond to **Support Requests** from _Customer Personnel_ via e-mail about configuration of, use of, and problems with the _Service_. _Provider_ does not agree to any specific service levels for response to _Support Requests_.
+_Provider_ agrees to respond to **Support Requests** from _Customer Personnel_ via e-mail about configuration of, use of, and problems with the _Service_. _Provider_ does not agree to any specific service levels for response to _Support Requests_.  _Provider_ may agree to provide more assurances about _Support Requests_ through an _Add-On_.

 ## Enforce Rules About Providing the Service